 National Institute of Health (NIH) Overview and SBIR/STTR Information

 The NSF funds research in all fundamental science and engineering fields (except medical science clinical trials for new therapeutics), ranging from traditional academic areas to novel, cutting-edge ideas.
-If your research could lead to a small business product with a technical advantage that could meet an unmet commercial need, and your company is structured for commercialization of that product, look into obtaining seed funding through the NSF.
+Their mission includes advancing scientific progress; “national health, prosperity, and welfare;” and national defense.
+If your research could lead to a small business product with a technical advantage that could meet an unmet commercial need, and your company is structured for the commercialization of that product, look into obtaining seed funding through the NSF.

 Other Agencies That Fund SBIR/STTRs

-Other agencies and centers also fund SBIR or STTR, such as USDA and the Environmental Protection Agency.
+Other agencies and centers also fund SBIR or STTR in biotech and other life sciences, such as the Department of Defense (DOD), the USDA, and the Environmental Protection Agency.
 See the full list of participating agencies at SBIR.gov.